Kansas governor concedes, says he will endorse GOP nominee

 “He was incredibly gracious, and that meant a lot after such a hard-fought campaign,” Kobach said.
 “I want to thank Gov. Jeff Colyer for a race well run.
 He was a worthy opponent, and I thank him sincerely for his service to the state of Kansas.
 I will work hard to advance our shared values, and I look forward to working with Gov. Colyer and all Republicans to keep Kansas red in November.”

-Colyer was trying to avoid becoming the first Kansas governor to lose a primary since 1956, and the first nationally since Hawaii’s Neil Abercrombie lost a Democratic primary in 2014.
+Colyer is the first Kansas governor to lose a primary since 1956, and the first nationally since Hawaii’s Neil Abercrombie lost a Democratic primary in 2014.

 Bob Beatty, a political scientist at Washburn University in Topeka, said there was still a small chance that a recount could have revealed something to change Colyer’s chances, but the odds were very much against him.
 By conceding, Colyer has made it possible for him to run for another office in the future, Beatty said.